 that way you can control access to the Database after it was restored as well (or if you are in the very special case

 MES 2.0 GW : Production Model + Projects + Tags

 DB : MES Config (Materials, States, Mode, Production Data)

 DB : Production Model + MES Config (Materials, States, Mode, Production Data)

-(for 3.0 please also refer to MES Modules Enterprise Import-Export)
+(for 3.0 please also refer to Enterprise Gateway Import/Export and Sync Functions)

 If a Site (or an Area or a Line) and its children is deleted, but nothing else was modified, and ONLY the gateway backup was restored,